 Modern Cloth Nappy Care Instructions

-I pre-wash the bamboo used in my boosters twice on a hot cycle prior to sewing.
+I pre-wash the bamboo used in my boosters twice on a long hot cycle prior to sewing.
 So your bamboo fleece booster should be nice and fluffy and ready to use when it arrives.
 You may find however that absorbancy increases a little more with a few extra washes.

 A pre-wash of your nappy prior to use will remove any residue from the creative process, including soluble stabilisers used on embroideries.